Best Cholesterol Medicine Is Implementing Healthy Lifestyle and Dietary Changes

 5. Lemongrass Essential Oil

 Lemongrass essential oil has been clinically proven to lower cholesterol.
 Lemongrass is one of the most effective anti-microbial essential oils available.
 It possesses a variety of important substances that support the immune system.
 It is an analgesic and anti-inflammatory agent as well.
 It can be taken internally or topically.
+See more of the health benefits that Lemongrass offers in my article 5 Must-have oils for your medicine cabinet.

 6. Cinnamon Essential Oil